graphery/graphane-doc/src/guide/svg/11-CSS.md

 Styles defined in the SVG affect the entire page.

-Styles defined in the page affect the SVG.
+Styles defined in the page affect the $.svg.

 Consequently, collisions and side effects may occur if the selectors used match other elements.
 :::